-These techniques, however, are only applicable for trees of limited depth.
-As the number of nodes grows exponentially with increasing depth of the trees, a very inefficient representation is created causing a very high memory consumption.
-In this paper, we address this issue by proposing a much more efficient transformation.
+These techniques, however, are only applicable to trees of limited depth.
+As the number of nodes grows exponentially with the increasing depth of the trees, inefficient representations are created, causing extremely high memory consumption.
+In this work, we address this issue by proposing an imitation learning-based method that results in much more efficient models.